ekroeger93/GettyDone/README.md

 # GettyDone
 timer/check list app

-Getty Done is a timed entry manager for general use which is avaialable via app store.
+Getty Done is a list of timed entries for general use which is avaialable via app store.